CRR

 Rupture

-The Dirac delta encodes the dimensionless present—the scale-free moment where C=Ω and phase transition occurs.
+The Dirac delta encodes the dimensionless present—the scale-free moment where C·Ω = 1 and phase transition occurs.
+This is the Cramér-Rao bound: the system has become an efficient estimator, extracting all information its current structure permits.
 At rupture, local coherence resets while historical coherence values remain accessible through the regeneration integral, enabling continuity through discontinuity.

 $$\delta(t-t_0)$$